microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onpremisesagent-delete-agentgroups.md

 ## Response

 If successful, this method returns `204, No Content` response code.
-It does not return anything in the response body.

 ## Example